jonasN5/ircapp/README.md

 *   Change: the Quick Download option now uses more servers to work more often
 *   Change: the download directory is now selected via a menu
 *   A few other things probably too...

+###Changelog 2.0.2 (since 2.0) :
+*   Fix: clicking on the file name in the download now properly opens the file location
+*   Fix: displays an error when trying to change the download directory while downloading
+*   Fix: added a download_directory to the config.ini, to be used in case the GUI doesn't work properly (couldn't yet find why)